CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.9 Mobile Workplace.txt

 #### INF.9.A3 Access and Access Protection [Staff]

 The employees MUST be informed about the regulations and measures for burglar and access protection at the mobile workplace.
 MUST be advised to close windows and close doors when the mobile workstation is not occupied (this is possible, for example, in hotel rooms).
-If this is not possible (eg on the train), the employees MUST store all documentation and IT systems in a safe place if they are absent.
+If this is not possible (eg on the train), the employees MUST store all documentation and IT systems in a safe place when they are absent.
 It MUST be ensured that unauthorized persons can not access official IT and documents at any time.

 If rooms are left only briefly, the clients used MUST be locked or shut down so that they can only be used again after successful authentication.

 #### INF.9.A4 Working with external IT systems [supervisors, users]

 The institution MUST regulate how employees should work with external IT systems.
 Because the level of protection afforded by such IT systems can vary widely from that of one's own institution, each mobile employee MUST be aware of the dangers of using third-party IT systems.
 The regulations MUST specify whether and how sensitive information may be processed on external IT systems and how it prevents unauthorized persons from viewing the information.
-When employees work with third-party IT systems, it is essential to ensure that all temporary data created during this process is deleted.
+If employees are working with external IT systems, it MUST always be ensured that all temporary data created during this process is deleted.

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the field of mobile workstation.
+Together with the basic requirements, the following requirements correspond to the state of the art in the field of mobile workstations.
 They SHOULD be implemented in principle.

 #### INF.9.A5 Timely loss report [employee]